 b.
 Assume you attend a university on a quarter system.
-Using your answers in a above, write a two page memo explaining the advantages of converting to a semester system.
+Using your answers in questions 1 and 2, write a two-page memo explaining the advantages of converting to a semester system.

 Given the answers above, converting to a semester system cannot be justified, therefore a two-page memo is not appropriate if a student answered as above.
 If the student did feel efficiency and/or effectiveness can justify a move to the semester system, his/her response must be well written, logical and defendable from an efficiency and/or effectiveness perspective.

 c.
-Considering your answers to questions a and b, do you think it would be wise for universities to convert to semester systems?
+Considering your answers to questions 1 and 2, do you think it would be wise for universities to convert to semester systems?
 Why or why not?
 There isn't a correct answer to this.
-What is important is that the students' answers are consistent with their responses to a and b, and that their position is well presented.
+What is important is that the students' answers are consistent with their responses to parts a and b, and that their position is well presented.